 have any other concerns, please let us know.

 This support rep did not have a name.
-Can I call him the Batman/Batgirl?
-He/She gave me bat shit.
+Can I call him the Batman/Batgirl? ‘cuz that’s some real bat shit there.
 But it sounds cute – no?
 And this information was super helpful for me, just as he/she/it hoped.

 It helped me make my decision to move away from DreamHost.